Our passion is helping communities and organizations solve their complex challenges.

 Sophia hosts processes that support generative conversations and co-creation to uncover innovative approaches for social impact.
 While completing her Masters in Strategic Leadership towards Sustainability she was introduced to the change-making methods and theories that she practices today.
 She is a partner and co-founder of COLAB, where she has helped launch programs, projects and organizations such as Mainstreets, Art of Social Innovation, Participatory Budgeting, Placemaking Halifax and cross Canada Placemaking research and network development.
 Her wide ranging roles have included acting as sustainability officer in Honduras to ambassador of North America in Japan’s rebuilding efforts post 2011 tsunami.
 Sophia’s current work is focused on providing leadership, and sustainable community development trainings in Canada and internationally.

 gregory woolner //

-Gregory is a musician and life-long learner that is dedicated to working with political, social, and economic leadership to tackle social and organizational challenges one step at a time through interdisciplinary collaboration, and rigorous research.
+Gregory is a life-long learner that is dedicated to tackling social and environmental challenges one step at a time through interdisciplinary collaboration, and rigorous research.
 With an Honours BA in Sociology, and Master's in Adult Education, and as a partner of COLAB, he brings many years of experience in process design, developmental evaluation, program development, and facilitation.
-Lately his work has been split between initiatives that seek to increase civic participation and working as developmental evaluator on large-scale regional and national efforts with NouLab - NB’s Social and Public Innovation Lab, Canada’s EcoFiscal Commission, the Pan Canadian Joint Consortium on School Health, and The Donner Canadian Foundation.
-Gregory is currently leading a year long public engagement process to develop the new Master Plan for the Halifax Common.
+Lately his work has been split between initiatives that seek to increase civic participation (currently leading a year long public engagement process to develop the new Master Plan for the Halifax Common.) and working as developmental evaluator on regional and national efforts, including NouLab - NB’s Social and Public Innovation Lab, Canada’s EcoFiscal Commission, the Pan Canadian Joint Consortium on School Health, and The Donner Canadian Foundation.

 joanna brenchley //